rhodalewi/rhodalewi/README.md

 ### Hi there 👋
-It's so nice to be hear
+It's so nice to be here
 My name is Alewi Rhoda.
 I write HTML CSS and Javascript.

 I’m currently learning Front-end Development at Zuri Training